top of page

 Redhead's Reading

-Ever since graduating college, I noticed that I have a lot more free time and a lot fewer reading assignments.
-After years of collecting books from numerous places and always assuring myself that, “I’ll read them one day,” I decided that monthly book reviews would be a great way to work through my collection.
+After graduating college, I noticed that I had a lot more free time and a lot fewer reading assignments.
+After years of collecting books from numerous places and always assuring myself that, “I’ll read them one day,” I decided that book reviews would be a great way to work through my collection.
+Since then, it has become a way to hold myself to an achievable reading and writing goal; at least one book and one post per month, and I have been consistent since 2021.

-With these reviews, I like to share what stood out to me and made me think, give proper credit to the authors, and hopefully give readers a way of finding new books to read.
+With these reviews, I like to share what stood out to me and made me think, give proper credit to the authors, and hopefully give readers a way of finding new books.

 I hope you enjoy these book reviews for your own enjoyment and possible reading list inspiration.
 I’ll warn you if I spill any spoilers, I promise!